 As for those of you who who (re)tweeted links to my piece, followed me as a result of it, or sent me kind messages about it – especially comments from some minds much sharper than mine, and even some from unexpected sources – thanks to all of you.
 As ever do comment below if any of the above justifies further critique, as it should.

 Within moments of publishing this piece the ridiculous Tweets started to come in.
 I’ll list a selection of those here:

-Also Andrew Lilico has attempted a reply to the original fisk here.
+Also Andrew Lilico has attempted a reply to the original fisk bottom of the page here.
 You can’t actually comment on it there though, sadly.
 Considering the piece is 1100 words long and essentially contains only two points, one of which where he agrees with me and the other where he’s inaccurate on how EU law of railways works, I am not going to take it apart in a separate blog post.
 I do welcome the fact Andrew took the time to reply though.